-This course is appropriate for pupils of all ability levels who have previously enjoyed the educational drama of the first three years.
+This course is appropriate for pupils of all ability levels who have previously enjoyed the educational drama of Key Stage 3.
 A willingness to perform and participate in a variety of group activities is important.
-This course views drama as an intellectual, practical and artistic subject as it uses drama to explore issues, develop skills of improvisation and performance and develop pupils' own creativity.
+This course views Drama as an intellectual, practical and artistic subject as it uses drama to explore issues, develop skills of improvisation and performance and develop pupils' own creativity.
 The Drama experience is essentially practical, concerned with imagination and communication.

-The aims of the Specification are to give pupils the opportunities to develop:
+The aims of the specification are to give pupils the opportunities to develop:

-- creative and imaginative powers, and the practical skills for communicating and expressing ideas, feelings and meanings in drama - investigative, analytical, experimental and interpretative capabilities, aesthetic understanding and critical skills - understanding of drama forms and awareness of contexts in which they operate - knowledge and understanding of drama within a social, cultural and historical context.
+- creativity and imagination, and the practical skills for communicating and expressing ideas, feelings and meanings in drama - investigative, analytical, experimental and interpretative capabilities, aesthetic understanding and critical skills - understanding of drama forms, an awareness of contexts in which they operate and how to apply them to practical work - knowledge and understanding of drama within a social, cultural and historical context.

-Drama Exploration I (30%)
+WHAT YOU WILL STUDY Drama Exploration I (30%)